NikhilNarayana/Melee-YouTube-Uploader/README.md

 #### Tags
 If you want to add additional tags, for a specific event or your channel, add them here.
 Separate the tags with commas and don't worry about leading or trailing spaces.
 Also multiple tags about Melee and the players are added by the program so don't add any related to those in this field.

+#### Description
+Additional text can be added to the description here, it will go between the bracket link and the credit text.

 #### Submit
 The submit button does a lot, it adds submission to queue, clears fields in match values that aren't generally needed for consecutive matches, and prevents you from adding submissions that don't meet the minimum criteria.